My Account

 • Designed a series of custom CRM roadmaps

-• Drafted monthly reports on CRM performance for senior management and leadership team
+• Drafted monthly reports on CRM performance for senior management and the leadership team

 • Coached directors on change management principles